 \section{Abstract}

-Optimal control of heterogeneous mean-field stochastic differential equations with common noise has not been addressed in the literature.
-In this work, we initiate the study of such models.
+We initiate the study of optimal control problems of heterogeneous mean-field stochastic differential equations with common noise.
 We formulate the problem within a linear–quadratic framework, a particularly important class in control theory, typically renowned for its analytical tractability and broad range of applications.
 We derive a novel system of backward stochastic Riccati equations on infinite-dimensional Hilbert spaces.
 As this system is not covered by standard theory, we establish existence and uniqueness of solutions.
-We explicitly characterize the optimal control in term of the solution of such system.
+We explicitly characterize the optimal control in terms of the solution of this system.
 We apply these results to solve two problems arising in mathematical finance: optimal trading with heterogeneous market participants and systemic risk in networks of heterogeneous banks.

 {\bf MSC Classification}: 49N10; 93E20; 60K35